TeasingSisyphus/cuttleV1/README.md

 This is a multiplayer card game leveraging sails.js and angularjs.

 DONE:
+	-Properly move jacks to scrap pile in SIX
-	-Jacks now properly remove from the other side when the same card is jacked multiple times -Jacks now display the alt text of the stolen card next to the img of the jack
+	-Properly move jacks to scrap pile in SEVEN SCUTTLE -Jacks now properly remove from the other side when the same card is jacked multiple times -Jacks now display the alt text of the stolen card next to the img of the jack

 TODO:
 -Jacks
 	-HUGE BUG: If Player0 uses a jack, the target is not properly added to his points!!!!!!!
+		-6's also remove the exchanged card from points!!!!!!
-	-Properly move jacks to scrap pile in SCUTTLE -Properly move jacks to scrap pile in SEVEN SCUTTLE -Properly move jacks to scrap pile in ACE
+	-Properly move jacks to scrap pile in SCUTTLE -Properly move jacks to scrap pile in ACE
-	-Properly move jacks to scrap pile in SIX
 		-Return points to original owner using modular arithmetic -Enable targeting a jack with a TWO
 		-Switch control of the point card when the jack is destroyed